-The Corporation participates in the West Virginia Other Postemployment Benefit Plan (the Plan) a cost-sharing, multiple employer, defined benefit other post-employment benefit plan and covers the retirees of State agencies, colleges and universities, county boards of education, and other government entities as set forth in the West Virginia Code Section 5-16D-2 (the Code).
-The financial activities of the Plan are accounted for in the West Virginia Retiree Health Benefit Trust Fund (RHBT), a fiduciary fund of the State of West Virginia.
-The Plan is administered by a combination of the West Virginia Public Employees Insurance Agency (PEIA) and the RHBT staff.
-Plan benefits are established and revised by PEIA and the RHBT management with approval of the Finance Board.
-The Finance Board is comprised of nine members.
-Finance Board members are appointed by the Governor, serve a term of four years and are eligible for reappointment.
-The State Department of Administration cabinet secretary serves as the Chairman of the Board.
-Four members represent labor, education, public employees and public retirees.
-Four remaining members represent the public-at-large.
+The West Virginia Other Postemployment Benefit Plan (the OPEB Plan) is a cost-sharing, multiple-employer, defined benefit other post-employment benefit plan and covers the retirees of State agencies, colleges and universities, county boards of education, and other government entities as set forth in the West Virginia Code Section 5-16D-2 (the Code).
+The financial activities of the OPEB Plan are accounted for in the West Virginia Retiree Health Benefit Trust Fund (RHBT), a fiduciary fund of the State of West Virginia.
+The OPEB Plan is administered by a combination of the West Virginia Public Employees Insurance Agency (PEIA) and the RHBT staff.
+OPEB Plan benefits are established and revised by PEIA and the